Mzkarim/SentimentAnalysis/README.md

 # SentimentAnalysis
 Sentiment Analysis on Twitter data

+    Microblogging websites tweeter have evolved to become a source of varied kind of information and playing an important role for sentiment analysis world-wide.Analyzing tweets has applications in understanding how public sentiment is shaped, tracking public sentiment and polarization with respect to their views and issues and understanding the impact of tweets from various entities.

     For sentiment analysis We use statistical analysis package RStudio (Version 0.99.441).
 RStudio is a set of integrated tools designed to help us be more productive with R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace